 Linux has robust systems and tooling to manage hardware devices, including storage drives.
 In this article we’ll cover, at a high level, how Linux represents these devices and how raw storage is made into usable space on the server.

-So basically, block storage is what you think of as regular disk storage on a computer.
-Once it is set up, it basically acts as an extension of the current filesystem tree, and you can write to or read information from the drive seamlessly.
+In other words, block storage is what you think of as regular disk storage on a computer.
+Once it is set up, it acts as an extension of the current filesystem tree, and you should be able to write to or read information from each drive interchangeably.

 Disk partitions are a way of breaking up a storage drive into smaller usable units.
 A partition is a section of a storage drive that can be treated in much the same way as a drive itself.

 Partitioning allows you to segment the available space and use each partition for a different purpose.
-This gives the user a lot of flexibility allowing them to potentially segment their installation for easy upgrading, multiple operating systems, swap space, or specialized filesystems.
+This gives a user more flexibility, allowing them to potentially segment a single disk for multiple operating systems, swap space, or specialized filesystems.

-While disks can be formatted and used without partitioning, some operating systems expect to find a partition table, even if there is only a single partition written to the disk.
-It is generally recommended to partition new drives for greater flexibility down the road.
+While disks can be formatted and used without partitioning, operating systems usually expect to find a partition table, even if there is only a single partition written to the disk.
+It is generally recommended to partition new drives for greater flexibility.

 When partitioning a disk, it is important to know what partitioning format will be used.
 This generally comes down to a choice between MBR (Master Boot Record) and GPT (GUID Partition Table).

-MBR is the traditional partitioning system, which has been in use for over 30 years.
+MBR is over 30 years old.
 Because of its age, it has some serious limitations.
 For instance, it cannot be used for disks over 2TB in size, and can only have a maximum of four primary partitions.
-Because of this, the fourth partition is typically set up as an “extended partition”, in which “logical partitions” can be created.
-This allows you to subdivide the last partition to effectively allow additional partitions.

-GPT is a more modern partitioning scheme that attempts to resolve some of the issues inherent with MBR.
+GPT is a more modern partitioning scheme that resolves some of the issues inherent with MBR.
 Systems running GPT can have many more partitions per disk.
 This is usually only limited by the restrictions imposed by the operating system itself.
 Additionally, the disk size limitation does not exist with GPT and the partition table information is available in multiple locations to guard against corruption.
-GPT can also write a “protective MBR” which tells MBR-only tools that the disk is being used.
+GPT can also write a “protective MBR” for compatibility with MBR-only tools.

-In most cases, GPT is the better choice unless your operating system or tooling prevent you from using it.
+In most cases, GPT is the better choice unless your operating system prevents you from using it.

-While the Linux kernel can recognize a raw disk, the drive cannot be used as-is.
-To use it, it must be formatted.
+While the Linux kernel can recognize a raw disk, it must be formatted to be used.
 Formatting is the process of writing a filesystem to the disk and preparing it for file operations.
 A filesystem is the system that structures data and controls how information is written to and retrieved from the underlying disk.
-Without a filesystem, you could not use the storage device for any file-related operations.
+Without a filesystem, you could not use the storage device for any standard filesystem operations.

-There are many different filesystem formats, each with trade-offs across a number of different dimensions, including operating system support.
-On a basic level, they all present the user with a similar representation of the disk, but the features that each supports and the mechanisms used to enable user and maintenance operations can be very different.
+There are many different filesystem formats, each with trade-offs, including operating system support.
+They all present the user with a similar representation of the disk, but the features and the platforms that they support can be very different.

 Some of the more popular filesystems for Linux are:

-In Linux, almost everything is represented by a file.
+In Linux, almost everything is represented by a file somewhere in the filesystem hierarchy.
 This includes hardware like storage drives, which are represented on the system as files in the

 /dev directory.
 Typically, files representing storage devices start with